 Where To Get Free & Low-cost Packing Supplies & Moving Boxes

 You can find packing supplies that won’t break—or break the bank—at certain stores, like:

 - Your moving company.
 Tell your movers what you need, and they’ll bring it along!

 - Dollar stores

-Not only could the boxes have mold or mites, but previously-spilled food or certain allergens could get on your personal belongings and into your new space.
+Not only could the boxes have mold or mites, but spilled food or certain allergens could get on your personal belongings and into your new space.
 You certainly don’t want to deal with bugs or a sticky, stinky, mess on your furniture… Grocery store boxes are intended only for food.

 And, since food usually weighs less than standard household objects, grocery boxes are made lighter for one-time use.

+Grocery boxes also too weak for heavier items.
+So they're not meant to hold up for loading into a moving truck full of large furniture.
+The tops aren’t reinforced either.
 That means the bottoms could easily fall out or the tops could be crushed with even slight pressure, damaging whatever you pack inside.

-So, do yourself a favor and get real moving boxes instead of grocery store boxes!
+Do yourself a favor and get real moving boxes instead of grocery store boxes!